openssbd/ssbd-ontology/README.md

 # SSBD-Ontology

-Yuki Yamagata (RIKEN R-IH and RIKEN BRC)
+developed by Yuki Yamagata (RIKEN R-IH and RIKEN BRC)